Upton Park tube station

-Upton Park is a London Underground station.
-It is located on Green Street in the Upton Park area of the London Borough of Newham, east London.
-The station is on the District and Hammersmith & City lines, between Plaistow and East Ham stations.
+Upton Park is a London Underground station, located on Green Street in the Upton Park neighbourhood of the London Borough of Newham, East London.
+It is on the District and Hammersmith & City lines, between Plaistow to the west and East Ham to the east.
+Designed and built by the developer of the Upton Park housing estate, the station was opened by the London, Tilbury and Southend Railway on 17 September 1877 as an infill station on the route from Fenchurch Street to Barking.
+The large Edwardian station building was constructed to accommodate the electric District Railway services on an additional set of tracks opened in 1905.
+Metropolitan line service commenced in 1936.
+The Fenchurch Street–Southend British Railways service was withdrawn in 1962, leaving abandoned platforms.
 It is in London fare zone 3.

-The station was opened on 1 September 1877 by the London, Tilbury and Southend Railway (LTSR).
-District line service began in 1902, and the Hammersmith & City (at that time the Metropolitan line) followed in 1936.
-LTSR services were withdrawn in 1962.
-The station has two working platforms, one for each direction.
-Two other platforms used to serve the LTSR but are now disused.

-Nowadays, the station serves Queens Road Market and Green Street.

 History

 The London, Tilbury and Southend Railway (LTSR) direct line between Bow and Barking was constructed east–west through the middle of the parish of West Ham with service starting on 31 March 1858.
-Upton Park station was not built at this time.
-Prior to the building of the line, trains took a longer route via Stratford and Forest Gate to the north.
-The new line initially also had stations at Bromley, Plaistow and East Ham, with Upton Park added between Plaistow and East Ham on 1 September 1877.

-Upton Park was the first station on the LT&SR to be built by a property developer.
-Read was a developer who proposed the station and given approval designed and built a two platform station between the houses of Queen's Road and Harold Road.
-The station fronted Queen's Square on the corner of Green Street and Queen's Road.
+Prior to the building of the line, trains took a longer and more congested route via Stratford and Forest Gate.
+The new line initially had stations at Bromley, Plaistow and East Ham.
+Upton Park was added as an infill station between Plaistow and East Ham on 17 September 1877.
+It was the first station on the LTSR to be built by a property developer.
+It was designed and constructed by Read, the developer of the Upton Park housing estate.

-The Whitechapel and Bow Railway opened on 2 June 1902 and allowed through services of the District Railway to operate as far as Upminster.
+The Whitechapel and Bow Railway opened on 2 June 1902 and allowed through services of the District Railway to operate to Upminster.
 Service began at Upton Park on 2 June 1902.
 The District Railway was electrified over a second pair of tracks, with electric service operating from 30 September 1905.
-The station was rebuilt to coincide with electrification and the District provided the majority of services at the station from this date.
-The London, Tilbury and Southend Railway became part of the Midland Railway in 1912.
-The Midland Railway was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.
+The station was rebuilt to coincide with electrification, replacing the platforms and the 1877 Read buildings.
+The District provided the majority of services at the station by 1912.
+The LTSR was purchased by the Midland Railway (MR) in 1912.
+With 2.9 million passengers in 1921 it was the 2nd busiest station on the London, Tilbury and Southend line.
+The MR was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.
 The District Railway was incorporated into London Transport in 1933, and became known as the District line.